lvisintini/xwing-rulebook/outputs/urr-swx.md

 - **Asteroid:** The ship must skip its “Perform Action” step this round.
 After skipping the “Perform Action” step, it rolls one attack die.
 On a [Hit] result, the ship suffers one damage; on a [Critical Hit] result, it suffers one critical damage.
 While a ship is overlapping an asteroid, it cannot perform any attacks.

 - **Debris Cloud†:** After the “Check Pilot Stress” step, the ship receives one stress token.
 After the “Perform Action” step, it rolls one attack die.
 On a [Critical Hit] result, the ship suffers one critical damage.
 The ship can still perform attacks.

+After a ship’s base or maneuver template overlaps an obstacle, and the overlap is not from executing a maneuver, it suffers an effect based on the type of obstacle

+- **Asteroid:** The ship rolls 1 attack die.
+On a [Hit] result, it suffers one damage; on a [Critical Hit] result, it suffers one critical damage.
+While a ship is overlapping an asteroid, it cannot perform any attacks.

+- **Debris Cloud†:** The ship receives 1 stress token.
+Then, the ship rolls 1 attack die.
+On a [Critical Hit] result, it suffers one critical damage.

 When a ship performs an attack, if it measures range through an obstacle, the attack is obstructed.